 As a school, CAPE is a professional organization and promotes high levels of professionalism.
-Specific conduct expectations for teachers and educational assistants can be found in the School Act.
-Furthermore, the CAPE Board of Directors has adopted the Code of Conduct for Certificated Staff and the Code of Conduct for Non-Certificated Staff.
-Any instances of unprofessional conduct may be grounds for immediate dismissal at the discretion of the Superintendent and the administration.
+Specific conduct expectations for teachers and educational assistants can be found in the Education Act.
+Furthermore, the CAPE Board of Directors has adopted the CAPE Code of Professional Conduct for Non-Certificated Staff

+• CAPE Code of Professional Conduct for Certificated Staff.

+Any instances of unprofessional conduct may be grounds for immediate dismissal at the discretion of the Superintendent and the site administration.